bergercookie/Projects/sphinx-projects/index.rst

 This is bergercookie's page.
 I currently study mechanical engineering in the National Technical University of Athens.
-Among others, I enjoy programming, basketball, or just hanging aroung.
+Among others, I love coding, basketball, or just hanging aroung and talking about interesting stuff.

-Here I will upload code and documentation regarding my projects.
+Here I will be uploading code and documentation regarding my projects.
 Feel free to contact me regarding suggestions thoughts etc.

 - NTUA Projects